Design & Engineering Technology

 - Transferable:CSU

-This course is a survey of the resources that are used in the architectural and engineering professions.
-It introduces construction materials and their properties and characteristics that affect construction processes.
+This course is a survey of the resources used in the architectural and engineering professions.
+It introduces construction materials and their properties and characteristics affecting construction processes.
 Environmental and sustainable materials, sustainable building certification, and rating systems are also covered.

 Student Learning Outcomes